ghassansalloum/PiVideoPlayer/README.md

 ~~~
 Not sure if this was necessary by the way.
 I'd like to remove this a2dp configuration and see if it still works.

 1:20 AM - MADE IT WORRRRKKKKKKKKKKKKKKKKKKKKKKK

 OK so I was messing all evening with Bluetooth settings trying to figure out what the f..
 SCO is , and what A2DP is.
 I learned SCO is the 'profile' for VOIP audio.
 And that A2DP is the 'profile' for high quality audio.

 I was having TWO issues in the last two hours:
  1- Anytime I tried to play audio via the 'aplay' command (the .. alsa .. player),  I'd get noise whether it was an mp3 or a movie.
-I eventually figured that the tool expects raw audio, and I was passing it encoded data (mp3!)
+I eventally figured that the tool expects raw audio, and I was passing it encoded data (mp3!)
 Of COURSE I'd only get noise!
 DAMN.
 When it clicked in my head that THAT may be the issue, I quickly looked for and downloaded a .wav file and it played beautifully well!

  2- When I tried to play videos or audio in omxplayer, no sound would come out!
 I tried the "-o alsa" option in vain (as well as the "-o both" option), UNTIL, I realized I have to include some additional info, namely the MAC address of the bluetooth device I paired with the Rpi.
-	Omxplayer -o alsa:bluealsa <path to file>
+	omxplayer -o alsa:bluealsa <path to file>
 And I had a corresponding profile in the .asoundrc file in my home directory
 ~~~
 pi@raspberrypi:~ $ cat .asoundrc